 Presented: Fall meeting, odd years

 The recipient(s) will have made outstanding outstanding contribution to the science of semiconductor electrochemistry and photoelectrochemistry including the underlying areas of physical and materials chemistry of significance to this field.
+A candidate need not be an ECS member.

 Nominations can be made by a single scientist or a group of scientists.
 Self-nomination is not permitted.